MachineLemonade/docs/policies/support.md

 ## Astronomer Support Portal

-Astronomer provides Support Services through its [online Support Portal](https://support.astronomer.io) which enables submission of support requests.
+(a) Astronomer provides Support Services through its [online Support Portal](https://support.astronomer.io) which enables submission of support requests.
 Any necessary telephone support discussions will be scheduled at a time mutually agreed by the parties and for durations and at a frequency that is commercially reasonable for Astronomer.

 ## Submitting a Support Request

 Customer may submit Support Requests 24×7 through the Support Portal.
 Astronomer’s response will be governed by which SLA support option you have purchased:

 * Gold — Astronomer support operates only within 6am-6pm PST on your Support Requests
 * Platinum — Astronomer operates 24×7 on your Support Requests